jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 Lexer vs. parser?

-I felt confused in the beginning what the difference once.
+I felt confused in the beginning as to what the difference was.
 In my own words, the lexer takes input like characters "1;" and goes, "Ah!
 Yes.
 That input is equal to these tokens {token.INTEGER, '1', token.SEMICOLON, ';'}" The parser says, "Ah!
 Thank you lexer for the tokens, I will turn those into an AST."

 > Every interpreter is built to interpret a specific programming language.
 That's how you "implement" a programming language.
 Without a compiler or an interpreter, a programming language is nothing more than an idea or a specification.
 >